dosipod/SrWiki/2D-Support.md

-Please see https://moonmodules.github.io/WLED-Docs/WLEDSR/Home/ for this information.

-This wiki is now deprecated.
-Please consider contributing to MoonModules/WLEDSR Docs by making improvements as a pull request.
-Thank you

 ## Introduction

 In order to accommodate 2D effects we have modified how Segment settings are used and added 2D Matrix and panel variables on the [Led Preferences](https://github.com/atuline/WLED/wiki/LED-Preferences) settings.